jayso10/Data-Analytics/Personality Pattern/Approach.md

 - **Introverts are not necessarily offline** — they just engage differently, often passively.
 - **Post frequency doesn’t tell the whole story**: introverts might scroll, read, or observe without interacting.
 - **Extroverts are more visibly active** — from posting more often to attending events and maintaining larger social circles.
+- **Social Behavior**: Extroverts attend more social events, go outside more, and have larger friend groups.
+- **Alone Time**: Introverts consistently spend more time alone — a trait strongly reflected in the data.
 - These trends align with general personality behavior theories and offer a clear visual breakdown of social differences.
 ---

 ## ✅ Summary